hamidreza-s/Evedis/README.md

 $ make live
 ```

-After last command you will be attached to Erlang console which has just loaded **evedis** NIF shared object file.
+After last command you will be attached to Erlang console which has just loaded `evedis.so` NIF shared object file.
 Then lets write some commands to get into it quickly.

 ```erlang